temporalio/documentation/docs/app-dev-context/cluster-install.md

 ---
-id: quick-install
+id: cluster-install
 title: How to quickly install a Temporal Cluster for testing and local development
 sidebar_label: Quick install
-description: There are four ways to quickly install and run a Temporal Cluster.
+description: There are multiple ways to quickly install and run a Temporal Cluster.
 ---

 Whenever you are developing Temporal Applications, you'll want to have a [Temporal Cluster](/concepts/what-is-a-temporal-cluster) up and running.
 You can interact with a Cluster through [Temporal Client](/concepts/what-is-a-temporal-client) APIs and [tctl](/tctl) commands.

-There are four ways to quickly install and run a Temporal Cluster:
+The following sections show you how to quickly install and run a Temporal Cluster:

 - [Docker](#docker-compose): Using Docker Compose makes it easy to develop your Temporal Application locally.
 - [Gitpod](#gitpod): One-click deployments are available for Go and TypeScript.
-- [Helm charts](#helm-charts): Deploying a Cluster to [Kubernetes](https://kubernetes.io/) is an easy way to test the system and develop Temporal Applications.
-- [Render](#render): Our [temporalio/docker-compose](https://github.com/temporalio/docker-compose) experience has been translated to Render's Blueprint format for an alternative cloud connection.
+- [Temporalite](#temporalite): Distribution of Temporal that runs as a single process with zero runtime dependencies.

 **We do not recommend using any of these methods in a [full (production) environment](/server/production-deployment).**